Building from source on Unix-based operating systems#

 • do not want OpenMP parallelization,

-• do not want to enable SIMD CPU instructions, and
+• do not want MPI parallelization,

 • have root privileges,